metaleap/gerbil-lsp/lsp/notes.md

 Args:
 - the current source file path
-- the current _position_ (see note at intro of part 2. above)
+- the current _position_ (see note at intro of part 2. above, as usual)

 Results:
 - a list of zero-or-more signature-info structs containing:
   - **signature**: the syntactical form clarifying the signature, ie. `(name arg arg)` or `(name arg . rest)` etc.
-    - This should not be a direct source extract of the func/macro def's name-and-args (might include commented-forms, might be multi-line etc) but instead pieced together freshly from the relevant AST
+    - This should not be a direct source extract of the func/macro def's name-and-args (might include commented-forms, might be multi-line etc) but instead pieced together readably a-fresh from the relevant AST
-  - **description**: same as first described above in `completions`
+  - **description**: markdown, same as first described above in `completions`

 Call forms might not only refer to resolved func-valued defs but also macros and native/primitive/special forms.
-Might be neat to have 'em all!
+Would be neat to have 'em all!
 But func calls of course the most important.

 **Should (imho) return empty list whenever** the form _at current position_ is not a call, even if the parent or any ancestor forms are — because in Lisp/Scheme, they all are.
 So that pressing eg. space-key deep inside some vector / list / pair literals hierarchy does not continually re-popup some signature tooltip of a way-outer call form.